- 4-day Uluru, Kata Tjuta and Kings Canyon camping tour from Alice Springs or Ayers Rock

-Travel off-road after breakfast at your campsite, heading for the West MacDonnell Ranges.
+Travel off-road after breakfast, heading for the West MacDonnell Ranges.
 Look for massive perentie goanna lizards at Ormiston Gorge, and cool off with a swim in the rock pools.
-Enjoy a 20-minute 'Ghost Gum Walk' to capture the sights and perfumes of the outback, then relax on the trip back to Alice Springs, arriving in the city in the late afternoon.
+Enjoy a 20-minute 'Ghost Gum Walk' to capture the sights and scents of the outback, then relax on the trip back to Alice Springs, arriving in the city in the late afternoon.

 WayOutback Tours did a terrific job packaging the Red Centre experience.
 Itinerary and travel were excellent in covering the 4 days in depth.
 Our guide Annabelle was very good in her story telling and managing the trip.
 The party of 14 with us were all from Europe and were very enthusiastic about everything we did.